-- 4 GBL HLTH courses - o 2 core courses: 301; 302 or 320 - 2 additional courses (310-1,2 and 399 may not be counted toward this requirement) - 3 approved elective courses from list on program website - Global health studies minors must gain substantial public health experience abroad in one of Northwestern's public health programs in Chile, China, Cuba, France, Israel, Serbia and Bosnia-Herzegovina, South Africa, or Tanzania or in another supervised international health experience preapproved by the program director.
+- Minor requirements (7 units) - 4 GBL HLTH courses - 2 core courses: 301; 302 or 320 - 2 additional courses (310-1,2; 399, and courses taken abroad may not be counted toward this requirement) - 3 elective courses from various departments as listed on the department website.
+Up to 2 courses taken abroad on approved programs may count toward this requirement. - Global health studies minors must complete an approved international experience in one of Northwestern's public health programs or another supervised international health experience approved in advance by the program director.
+Courses taken abroad may be counted as electives.

-GBL HLTH 301-0 Introduction to International Public Health

-Social, economic, ethical, and cultural influences on variation in human health and well-being in populations worldwide; the continuum between health and sickness and the related impact of distal, chronic, and acute forces.
+GBL HLTH 301-0 Introduction to International Public Health Social, economic, ethical, and cultural influences on variation in human health and well-being in populations worldwide; the continuum between health and sickness and the related impact of distal, chronic, and acute forces.